ehowey/gatsby-starter-stripemart/README.md

 ## Roadmap

 - Complete transition to typescript.
 I have made most of the important files and functions typescript however want to finish transitioning the entire repo.
+- Add support for an alert banner than can easily be toggled on/off
 - Any and all a11y improvements!
 - Add support for Gatsby Cloud.
 I was hoping to do this with Gatsby functions however they do not play nice with Stripe currently and so went back to tried-and-true Netlify functions.